 Whichever method you use, you have to be persistent, but take heart because it does work.
 To be more efficient, attract the slugs and snails to one place for collection.
 Slugs will stay out of the sun and hidden from predators, so some grapefruit skins (halves turned upside down), or large leaves such as cabbage or rhubarb, make good traps that you can clear daily.
 Another advantage of these types of cover is that snails are less likely to dig down into the soil’s surface out of sight, so they are easier to find and dispose of.
 Otherwise, you’ll be forced to go hunting at night, especially damp or rainy nights, to find them all.

-You could also try drowning them in sunken pots, saucers, or specifically designed containers from our online shop.
+You could also try drowning them in sunken pots, saucers, or specifically designed containers from Thompson and Morgan.
 Leave the rim of the trap about 1cm (half an inch) above soil to avoid trapping beneficial insects trundling by, and add bait to entice slugs into the liquid.
 Baits include beer, but if you object to giving them your drink in addition to your veg, you could use a yeasty mixture (Marmite or baker’s yeast) in water.
 Apparently dried cat food is also effective, but we haven’t tried that.

 Predators for biological control of slugs/snails

 Containers are easier to protect with Vaseline or WD40 or similar on the container’s sides to make a very slippery surface that slugs and snails cannot move across.
 Copper tape makes a more permanent barrier around the pot – it gives the slug a shock.
 Just ensure that overhanging vegetation doesn’t bridge the copper otherwise the creatures can bypass the deterrent.
-As for copper bands around plants in the garden – again, what about the slugs that arrive from undergound?
+However, don’t expect it to always affect slugs that arrive from undergound.

 Grow slug-resistant plants